 Need a simple SSL which will work in all browsers?

 LetsEncrypt SSL is your choice!
-Even more you won’t even need to get into multi-step slow domain ownership validation which includes waiting for emails and waiting for Certificate Authority (CA) to react to your requests.
+Even more, you won't even need to get into multi-step slow domain ownership validation which includes waiting for emails and waiting for Certificate Authority (CA) to react to your requests.

 Besides we should also make a remark, that for applications like online shops or pretty much any apps working with various sorts of confidential information, you might need a non-free SSL.
 There is a number of reasons for that.
 The main reasons are the following: